 13.1.1 Overview

 In the following, it is assumed that the Media Player (in this case a DASH client) adheres to a basic set of functionalities as shown in Figure 13.1-1.
-The DASH client downloads, processes and presents a DASH Media Presentation by instruction of a 5GMSd-aware application.
+The DASH client downloads, processes and presents a DASH Media Presentation by instruction of a 5GMSd-Aware Application.

-The 5GMSd-aware application can, in addition, configure the presentation of the media, can receive notifications on events, or can query the internal status of the DASH Player and Access Client.
+The 5GMSd-Aware Application can, in addition, configure the presentation of the media, can receive notifications on events, or can query the internal status of the DASH Player and Access Client.
 Different functions are provided in the DASH Access client that are typically necessary to process a DASH Media Presentation.
 Other functions may be available as well.

 Different information in DASH Media Presentations are of use for different components of the client.
 The key functionalities of each of the functions are provided as follows:

-5GMSd-aware Application: Application that makes use of the DASH/Media Player to playback a DASH Media Presentation using the APIs defined in this clause.
+5GMSd-Aware Application: Application that makes use of the DASH/Media Player to playback a DASH Media Presentation using the APIs defined in this clause.

 Media Player: A complete player for the playback of a Media Presentation, including media decoders as defined in TS26.511.